devnull-cz/c-prog-lang/modules/getchar.md

 	  extra value for the `EOF`).
 	- getchar() needs `#include <stdio.h>`

-- Task: write code that will read characters from a terminal and prints them out.
+## :wrench: Task: write code that will read characters from a terminal and prints them out.

 It should work like this:
 ```
 	$ cat /etc/passwd | ./a.out > passwd
 	$ diff passwd /etc/passwd